YuriGor/mongoose-slug-updater/README.md

 If this happened, mongo will throw unique index violation error.<br>
 Chances of such case higher for counter unique mode, but with shortId this is possible too.<br>
 You can just retry operation, so plugin will check collection again and regenerate correct unique slug.<br>
-Or you can set `force_id` option - this will solve the problem completely, but you will pay for this by less readabilty of your slugs, because they will *always* be appended with random string.
+Or you can set `forceIdSlug` option - this will solve the problem completely, but you will pay for this by less readabilty of your slugs, because they will *always* be appended with random string.

 In most cases write operations not so frequent to care about possible conflicts.

-note: `force_id` option will also overwite `unique` to the `true`, and `slug_padding_size` option will be ignored.
+note: `forceIdSlug` option will also overwite `unique` to the `true`, and `slugPaddingSize` option will be ignored.

 ### Unique slug within a group

 Sometimes you only want slugs to be unique within a specific group.<br>
-This is done with the `uniqueGroup` property which is an array of fields to group by:
+This is done with the `uniqueGroupSlug` property which is an array of fields to group by:

 **example unique per group (using the field named 'group')**